 Cardiomyopathy.
-A decrease in left ventricular ejection fraction (LVEF) $\geq$ 10% below baseline occurred in 23% of 74 pediatric patients who received Koselugo in SPRINT.
-Four percent of patients experienced decreased LVEF below the institutional lower limit of normal (LLN).
-Grade 3 decreased LVEF occurred in one patient and resulted in dose reduction.
+A decrease in left ventricular ejection fraction (LVEF) ≥10% below baseline occurred in pediatric patients who received Koselugo in SPRINT with some experiencing decreased LVEF below the institutional lower limit of normal (LLN), including one patient with Grade 3.
 All patients with decreased LVEF were asymptomatic and identified during routine echocardiography.
-Decreased LVEF resolved in 71% of these patients.
-Decreased LVEF resulting in permanent discontinuation of Koselugo occurred in a pediatric population with NF1 in an expanded access program.
 The safety of Koselugo has not been established in patients with a history of impaired LVEF or a baseline ejection fraction that is below the institutional LLN.
 Assess ejection fraction by echocardiogram prior to initiating treatment, every 3 months during the first year of treatment, every 6 months thereafter, and as clinically indicated.
 Withhold, reduce dose, or permanently discontinue Koselugo based on severity of adverse reaction.
 In patients who interrupt Koselugo for decreased LVEF, obtain an echocardiogram or a cardiac MRI every 3 to 6 weeks.
 Upon resolution of decreased LVEF, obtain an echocardiogram or a cardiac MRI every 2 to 3 months.

 Ocular Toxicity.
-Blurred vision, photophobia, cataracts, and ocular hypertension occurred in 15% of 74 pediatric patients receiving Koselugo in SPRINT.
-Blurred vision resulted in dose interruption in 2.7% of patients.
-Ocular toxicity resolved in 82% of 11 patients.
+Blurred vision, photophobia, cataracts, and ocular hypertension occurred.
 Retinal pigment epithelial detachment (RPED) occurred in the pediatric population during treatment with single agent Koselugo and resulted in permanent discontinuation.
 Conduct ophthalmic assessments prior to initiating Koselugo, at regular intervals during treatment, and for new or worsening visual changes.
 Permanently discontinue Koselugo in patients with retinal vein occlusion (RVO).
 Withhold Koselugo in patients with RPED, conduct ophthalmic assessments every 3 weeks until resolution, and resume Koselugo at a reduced dose.
-For other ocular toxicities, withhold, reduce dose, or permanently discontinue Koselugo based on severity of adverse reaction.